Board of Advisors

 Retired - Enterprise Risk Officer Leidos Corp. & Senior Vice President for Risk and International Security at Science Applications International Corporation (SAIC)

-A native of northern Minnesota, Ennis graduated from Concordia College in 1971 after spending his senior year studying at the Sorbonne in Paris, with degrees in International Relations and French.
+A native of northern Minnesota, General Michael Ennis graduated from Concordia College in 1971 after spending his senior year studying at the Sorbonne in Paris, with degrees in International Relations and French.

-Upon graduation he enlisted in the Marine Corps and 37 years later retired with the rank of Major General.
-During that time he served as a Presidential Translator on the Washington-Moscow Hotline; liaison to the Soviet Forces in East Germany; assistant Naval Attache in Moscow; Director of Intelligence for the Marine Corps; Director of Operations at the Defense Intelligence Agency, and lastly, the Deputy Director of the National Clandestine Service for Community Human Intelligence, CIA.
+Upon graduation, he enlisted in the Marine Corps and 37 years later retired with the rank of Major General.
+During that time he served as a Presidential Translator on the Washington-Moscow Hotline, liaison to the Soviet Forces in East Germany, an assistant Naval Attaché in Moscow, the Director of Intelligence for the Marine Corps, Director of Operations at the Defense Intelligence Agency, and the Deputy Director of the National Clandestine Service for Community Human Intelligence, CIA.

-Upon retirement from the Marine Corps in 2008, he worked 5 years as a Senior Vice President for Risk and International Security at Science Applications International Corporation (SAIC) which had, at the time, over 5,000 employees working in Iraq and Afghanistan.
+After retiring from the Marine Corps in 2008, he worked five years as a Senior Vice President for Risk and International Security at Science Applications International Corporation (SAIC) which had, at the time, over 5,000 employees working in Iraq and Afghanistan.

-In 2014 Ennis retired to his log home on a small lake in a large forest in Virginia’s Northern Neck Peninsula.
+In 2014, Gen. Ennis retired to his log home on a small lake in a large forest in Virginia’s Northern Neck Peninsula.

 Former Vice-President of Northrop Grumman Aerospace Systems/ Independent Consultant